UCL/WSI/README.md

-Releases are archived on Zenodo.
-Please also use this DOI for citation:
+Releases are automatically archived on Zenodo.
+The Zenodo Context DOI (for all versions) is:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6465073.svg)](https://doi.org/10.5281/zenodo.6465073)

 ## Download